-II.A.5.a) The sponsoring institution must appoint an Associate Program director to support the PD by actively participating in administrative and educational activities ^(Core) II.A.5.b) Sponsoring institution to provide APD with 0.3 FTE (or 12 hours per week) of protected time for education and program administration. ^(Core) II.A.5.c) APD should assume the role for a duration suitable for ensuring program continuity and stability. ^(Core) II.A.5.d) APD must be a registered nurse (RN); • holds a graduate degree in nursing and a doctoral degree; and • provides effective leadership and/or professional consultation to the program in achieving its mission, goals, and expected outcomes.
-II.B.
-Faculty/ Resident facilitators Faculty or Resident facilitators members provide an important bridge allowing residents to grow and become practice-ready, ensuring that patients receive the highest quality of care.
+II.A.5.a) The sponsoring institution must appoint an Associate Program director to support the PD by actively participating in administrative and educational activities and to provides effective leadership and/or professional consultation to the program in achieving its mission, goals, and expected outcomes.
+(Core) II.A.5.b) Sponsoring institution to provide APD with 0.3 FTE (or 12 hours per week) of protected time for education and program administration.
+(Core) II.A.5.c) APD should assume the role for a duration suitable for ensuring program continuity and stability.
+(Core) II.A.5.d) APD must be a registered nurse (RN), specialist in critical care (holder of a master degree in adult critical care).
+(Core) II.B.
+Faculty/ Resident Facilitators Faculty or Resident facilitators members provide an important bridge allowing residents to grow and become practice-ready, ensuring that patients receive the highest quality of care.
 They are role models for future generations by demonstrating compassion, commitment to excellence in teaching and patient care, professionalism, and a dedication to lifelong learning.
 By employing a scholarly approach to patient care, faculty members, through the education system, improve the health of the individual and the population.
 Faculty members ensure that patients receive the level of care expected from a specialist in the field.
 They recognize and respond to the needs of the patients, residents, community, and institution.
 Faculty members provide appropriate levels of supervision to promote patient safety.
 Faculty members create an effective learning environment by acting in a professional manner and attending to the well-being of the residents and themselves.
 II.B.1.
-At each participating site, there must be enough faculty members with competence to instruct and supervise all residents at that location.
-(Core) II.B.1.b) The ratio of all faculty to residents must be a minimum of 1:4. ^{(Core).} II.B.2.
+At each participating site, there must be enough faculty members with competence to instruct and supervise all residents at that location. ${\rm (Core)}$ II.B.1.a) The ratio of all faculty to residents must be a minimum of 1:4. $^{(Core).}$ II.B.2.
 Faculty members must: